If you’re wondering what kind of medical benefits are included in a workers’ compensation claim,…

 Although the vast majority of workers’ compensation claims are settled within weeks or even days, complex claims in which the employer’s insurance company contests the employee’s workers’ comp claim or disputes the severity of the employee’s injury are quite common in California.

-Under California’s workers’ compensation system, injured workers are entitled to a quick resolution of their workers’ comp claim as long as their claim meets the definition a “work-related injury” or “work-related illness.”
-“In cases involving complex or disputed matters, it is likely that the insurance company will delay paying out workers’ comp benefits,” warns our workers compensation attorney in Los Angeles at Koszdin, Fields, Sherry & Katz.
+Under California’s workers’ compensation system, injured workers are entitled to a quick resolution of their workers’ comp claim as long as their claim meets the definition of a “work-related injury” or “work-related illness.”
+“In cases involving complex or disputed matters, it is likely that the insurance company will delay paying out workers’ comp benefits,” warns our worker’s compensation attorney in Los Angeles at Koszdin, Fields & Sherry.